rikhuijzer/Skans.jl/README.md

 into your own repository.

 After doing this, Skann will check the web pages for changes and add an issue comment in your repository every time a page changed.
-The downloaded pages are stored in the `skan` branch of your repository to be able to compare them on the next run.
+The downloaded pages are stored in the `skann` branch of your repository to be able to compare them on the next run.